cpitman/cpitman.github.io/_drafts/2017-03-16-waiting-for-remote-systems-in-a-jenkins-pipeline.md

 1. It requires authorization by the remote system using user credentials
 2. It requires the remote system to get and use a CSRF token
-3. Especially when posting data, the format of the data has to be based on Jenkins
+3. Especially when posting data, the format of the request has to be the very specific format supported by the Jenkins `input` step
+4. There is a small window for timing issues, where the remote system could finish and respond _really_ fast, before Jenkins gets to the `input` step

 All three of these mean that we have to adjust the remote system to work with Jenkins, and cannot just use a standard webhook feature.
 Ideally, another plugin would be written that generates unique callback urls for each execution, getting rid of the need for CSRF and authorization.
 It would also accept any data, and let the pipeline script figure out what to do with it.